Are you thinking about applying to Jerwood Art Fund Makers Open 2021?

 Do you want to know what previous awardees have learnt from the process of applying and making their works?

-We’ve brought together three artists and makers from previous editions of this award to share their experiences.
-Mark Corfield-Moore (2019 awardee), Jessica Harrison (2017 awardee) and Jasleen Kaur (2015 awardee) reflect on the application process, the reality of making their commissions and the impact of the award on their own practice.
-Chaired by Jerwood Arts Director Lilli Geissendorfer, this conversation offers a candid insight for artists and makers who are thinking about applying this year.
+We’re bringing together three artists and makers from previous editions of this award to share their experiences.
+Mark Corfield-Moore (2019 awardee), Jessica Harrison (2017 awardee) and Jasleen Kaur (2015 awardee) will reflect on the application process, the reality of making their commissions and the impact of the award on their own practice.
+Chaired by Jerwood Arts Director Lilli Geissendorfer, this conversation will offer a candid insight for artists and makers who are thinking about applying this year.